ravisheth/mapsseq/protocol.md

 - Quantify concentration using the Qubit HS DNA kit (2uL sample).
 - Sequence using a MiSeq v2 500 cycle kit, loading at 12pM (based on Qubit quant) with a 20% PhiX spike in.

-### MaP-seq quality control
+### MaPS-seq quality control
 ##### Construction of synthetic community particles
-To test the ability of MaP-seq to provide data on single particles, we generated synthetic bacterial communities, and co-encapsulated these communities.
+To test the ability of MaPS-seq to provide data on single particles, we generated synthetic bacterial communities, and co-encapsulated these communities.
 - Prepare cells for two synthetic communities:
 	- One synthetic community is a single strain (e.g. E. coli or S. pasteurii)
 	- Second synthetic community is homogenized fecal pellets.
 Bead beat 5 mouse fecal pellets in 1mL PBS with 0.1mm glass beads for 1 min to homogenize.
 Pass through 40um filter (Falcon).